jeffpar/lonedissent/_pages/cases/terms/index.md

     court will be adjourned and the October 2003 term of the court will begin as provided by statute.

-which makes it clear that October Term 2002 was still alive and well, so there was no need for a special term.
-However, it does seem to have put this case in the odd situation of straddling two terms, with the argument in October Term 2002 and the decision in October Term 2003.
+which makes it clear that October Term 2002 was still alive and well, eliminating the need for a special term.
+However, it created an odd result, with the case straddling two terms: argued in the 2002 term and decided in the 2003 term.